AI Driving Olympics

 Live competition at ICRA: Come one come all to watch the final runs of the top ranking competitors

-The Duckietown Foundation is excited to announce the official opening of the The AI Driving Olympics (AI-DO), a new competition focused around AI for self-driving cars.
+The Duckietown Foundation is excited to host the The AI Driving Olympics (AI-DO), a competition focused around AI for self-driving cars.

-The first edition of the AI-DO will take place in December 2018, at NIPS, the premiere machine learning conference, in Montréal.
+The first edition of the AI-DO took place in December 2018, at NeurIPS, the premiere machine learning conference, in Montréal.
 This is the first competition that will take place at a machine learning conference with real robots.

-The second edition of AI-DO is already scheduled to take place in May 2019 in conjunction with the International Conference on Robotics and Automation (ICRA) 2019.
+The second edition of AI-DO will take place in May 2019 in conjunction with the International Conference on Robotics and Automation (ICRA) 2019.